The CashValue_ME Model#

 return model_point_table_ext()

-apply to all the model points
+The calculations in Projection apply to all the model points

-in model_point_table
+in model_point_table.

-To limit the calculation target, change the model_point()
+To limit the calculation target, change the model_point() formula

-returns a DataFrame that contains
+so that model_point() returns a DataFrame that contains

 only the target rows.